 - To help with our marketing and fundraising

-We include information of how you can opt out when we send you marketing or fundraising material.
+We include information of how people can opt out when we send marketing or fundraising material.

-We will only contact you if we believe you have a legitimate interest in Bendrigg Trust.
-However, if you do not wish to be contacted by us please email to firstname.lastname@example.org or call us on 01539 723766.
+We will only contact people if we believe we have a legitimate interest to do so.
+However, if people do not wish to be contacted by us please they can email us email@example.com or call us on 01539 723766.

 How do we manage children, young people or vulnerable adult’s data?